SMTP and Email Testing Explained | Mero Tool Blog

 Common SMTP ports and encryption

 Choosing the right port and encryption method is crucial for secure email delivery.
+In the early days of the internet, email was sent in plain text over Port 25.
+Today, encryption is mandatory to protect sensitive information and prevent eavesdropping.
 Here are the common options:

 Using the Mero Tool SMTP Test